Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Parametrized perverse schobers

-\begin{remark} Structurally, the $\infty$-category of global sections of $\mathcal{F}_\mathcal{T}(R)$ does not change very much by the modifications of the pieces $\mathcal{F}_v(f^*)$ used in the gluing in \Cref{gapsconstr}.
-In fact, the only result of this paper which is affected by the modifications is the description of the endomorphisms objects of the global sections associated to closed matching curves in \Cref{homthm2}. \end{remark}

-\begin{remark} The definition of $\mathcal{F}_\mathcal{T}(R)$ in \Cref{gapsconstr} involves a choice of total order of the halfedges incident to each singularity $v$, which are a priori only carry a cyclic order.
-Different choices of total orders lead to a different definition of $\mathcal{F}_\mathcal{T}(R)$ in \Cref{gapsconstr}.
-It is shown in \cite[Section 7.1]{Chr20}, that in the case $R=k$ and $n=3$ the equivalence class of the perverse schober $\mathcal{F}_\mathcal{T}(k)$ does not depend on these choices.
-The proof given there generalizes to any $n\geq 3$.
-In the case that $n$ is even, instead of a choice of spin structure on ${\bf S}\backslash M$, only a choice of orientation is required as input for the construction of $\mathcal{F}_\mathcal{T}(k)$. \end{remark}
+\begin{remark} The definition of $\mathcal{F}_\mathcal{T}(R)$ in \Cref{constr:Ginzburgschober} involves a choice of total order of the halfedges incident to each vertex $v\in \mathcal{T}_0$, which a priori only carry a cyclic order.
+Different choices of total orders lead to a different perverse schober $\mathcal{F}_\mathcal{T}(R)$.
+It is shown in \cite[Section 7.1]{Chr20}, that in the case $R=k$ a commutative ring and $n=3$ the equivalence class of the perverse schober $\mathcal{F}_\mathcal{T}(k)$ does not depend on these choices.
+The proof given there generalizes to any $n\geq 3$ (and $R=k$).
+In the case that $n$ is even, since the twist functor of $\phi^*\dashv \phi_*$ is equivalent to $[1-n]$, instead of a choice of spin structure on ${\bf S}\backslash M$, only a choice of orientation is required as input for the construction of $\mathcal{F}_\mathcal{T}(k)$.
+We expect that such a statement also holds for $R$ any $\mathbb{E}_\infty$-ring spectrum.
+The local modifications affect the monodromy of $\mathcal{F}_\mathcal{T}(k)$ and ensure that it is trivial along loops embedded in $\mathcal{T}$. \end{remark}

-\begin{theorem} Let ${\bf S}$ be an oriented marked surface with an ideal $n$-angulation $\mathcal{T}$.
+\begin{theorem} Let ${\bf S}$ be a marked surface with an $n$-valent spanning graph $\mathcal{T}$.
 There exists an equivalence of $\infty$-categories

 between the $\infty$-category of global sections of $\mathcal{F}_{\mathcal{T}}(k)$ and the derived $\infty$-category of the relative Ginzburg algebra $\mathscr{G}_\mathcal{T}$. \end{theorem}